ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 The Unknown status also might be caused by an expired IMS token.
 Run `bx sl init` again and rebuild the `ims_subject` with the new token.
 Make sure that you are passing in the `X-Subject-Token:$ims_subject` parameter in the request header.

-## Error: 409 Conflict when creating an instance action
+## Error: 409 Conflict when you create an instance action

 You can't create certain instance actions if the status of your instance is in conflict with another action.
 For example, if your instance status is `stopped`, and you try to create a `reboot` action, the system returns a 409 error.